Ace (tennis): Professional singles records

 Aces have been officially recorded by the top-level professional tennis circuits since 1991, so these records start at that time.

 Only main draw singles matches are included here.

-FRef

 ATP Tour

 John Isner has the most aces in a tournament with 214 during the 2018 Wimbledon, and he has the most in a single match with 113 during his 11-hour encounter with Nicolas Mahut in 2010.
-John Isner has served the most aces with 13,782.
+John Isner has served the most aces with 14,470.

-Ivo Karlović has the most in a best-of-three-set match with 45 at Halle in 2015.
-Two weeks later, during Wimbledon, he became the only player to hit at least 40 aces in three consecutive matches.
+Milos Raonic hit 47 aces in 2024 Queen's, the most in a best-of-three-set match.
+Ivo Karlović became the only player to hit at least 40 aces in three consecutive matches during 2015 Wimbledon.

 Goran Ivanišević has the most in a single season with 1,477 in 1996.
 He also has the second most in a tournament with 213 when he won the 2001 Wimbledon title.

 Roger Federer hit 50 aces in the 2009 Wimbledon final, the record for a Grand Slam final.
 He is also third on the career list.